2011 Australian Grand Prix

 The 2011 Australian Grand Prix (formally the 2011 Formula 1 Qantas Australian Grand Prix) was a Formula One motor race held on 27 March 2011 at the Albert Park Circuit in Melbourne.
 It was the 76th race in the combined history of the Australian Grand Prix that dates back to the 100 Miles Road Race of 1928.
 Originally planned as the second race of the 2011 Formula One season, it became the season opener with the cancellation of the Bahrain Grand Prix due to civil unrest in the country.

 The 58-lap race was won by the reigning World Champion Sebastian Vettel, driving for Red Bull Racing, after starting from pole position.
 Lewis Hamilton finished second in a McLaren, and Renault's Vitaly Petrov completed the podium in third place, the first and only podium finish of his career and the first podium finish for a Russian national.

 This was the only race until the 2016 Spanish Grand Prix that neither Mercedes was classified.
 It was also the Grand Prix debut of Sergio Pérez, who drove for Sauber.

 This race also marked Pirelli's return as the sole tyre supplier, replacing Bridgestone, who had supplied tyres to Formula One between 1997 and 2010.
-It was Pirelli's first race as a tyre supplier since the 1991 edition.
+It was Pirelli's first race as a tyre supplier since the 1991 edition, and also their first victory as a tyre supplier since the 1991 Canadian Grand Prix.